mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 The Referee may prepare detailed maps or even models of battlefi elds and encounter areas, or just use sketch maps or descriptions.
-Tr a v e l l e r uses a scale of 1.5 metres per square for personal combat.
+Tr a v e l l e r uses a scale of 1.5 meters per square for personal combat.

 In most combats, the combatants begin at Medium range.
 See page